This post may contain links to products that we use and love, and we may earn a commission at no cost to you.

 Salt Creek Falls

-As we followed the path, a vista opened before us.
+As you approach the railing, the vista opens before you.
 The trees spread out for miles in an endless sea of green.
-And the falls were suddenly visible, falling an astonishing distance to the unseen below.
-We stood and stared, mouths agape, like everyone else nearby.
-Then, almost as one, we reached for cameras.
+And the falls are suddenly visible, falling an astonishing distance to the unseen below.
+The roar of the falls is unmistakable, you can almost feel the pounding as the water hits the rocks.

 Salt Creek Falls Hike